-O-RAN alliance specifications that build on top of 3GPP RAN specification add additional functions and open RAN internal interfaces.
+O-RAN alliance specifications that build on top of 3GPP RAN specifications add additional functions and open RAN internal interfaces.
 If based on a specification like the O-RAN alliance, these functions and interfaces can potentially ensure multi-vendor interoperability and hence allow network operators to mix and match RAN internal components.

 To achieve multi-vendor interoperability, individual vendors that offer products compliant with O-RAN alliance specifications must perform interoperability tests between different vendors’ solutions (and future software updates) that may or may not be built on proprietary vendor implementations.
-Mobile network operators can have integrated RAN products in one portion of the network and O-RAN compliant RAN products in another geographical part of the network.
+Mobile network operators can have integrated RAN products in one portion of the network and O-RAN-compliant RAN products in another geographical part of the network.

 Additionally, the disaggregated hardware and software RAN components enable the network operator to upgrade software functionality without ripping out & replacing the underlying physical infrastructure, i.e., future-proof their 5G hardware infrastructure investments.

 However, since RAN disaggregation is possible in several ways, this possibility can be realized based on 3GPP, O-RAN Alliance, or proprietary solutions.
-In other words, if this the objective OpenRAN as defined by O-RAN alliance specifications is not the only avenue to achieve this outcome and presence of RAN internal interfaces is not a necessary condition to achieve benefits associated with virtualization and automation of RAN.
+In other words, if this objective OpenRAN as defined by O-RAN alliance specifications is not the only avenue to achieve this outcome and the presence of RAN internal interfaces is not a necessary condition to achieve benefits associated with virtualization and automation of RAN.

 The radio access network (RAN) is one of the domains in a mobile network that is part of the mobile ecosystem.
-RAN connects end-user devices to the mobile network over the radio waves.
+RAN connects end-user devices to the mobile network over radio waves.
 RAN consists of a number of functional parts that are implemented through hardware and software components.
-RAN makes up one of the more significant expenditures of the mobile network, while from an end-user perspective, RAN makes up between 3-4% of wireless revenues (sum of end-users spending on mobile services).
+RAN makes up one of the more significant expenditures of the mobile network, while from an end-user perspective, RAN makes up between 3-4% of wireless revenues (the sum of end-users spending on mobile services).

 Large network equipment vendors traditionally sell RAN as integrated solutions where the radio, hardware, and software components are tightly integrated, and the RAN internal interfaces are proprietary (not open).
 3GPP today allows operators to mix and match different RAN suppliers across different geographical areas but does not allow an operator to use different suppliers of discrete RAN components on a single cell site installation.
-To swap out a RAN supplier of integrated solutions or of proprietary OpenRAN solution is resource-demanding for a mobile network operator.
+To swap out a RAN supplier of integrated solutions or of a proprietary OpenRAN solution is resource-demanding for a mobile network operator.
 The economic trade-off: performance of integrated solutions versus flexibility of multi-vendor interoperable OpenRAN solutions is a choice that mobile network operators face.

-Radio access network functions designed and implemented as virtual network functions (VNFs) are termed as virtual RAN (vRAN).
+Radio access network functions designed and implemented as virtual network functions (VNFs) are termed virtual RAN (vRAN).